-Statutory audit is mandatory for all companies registered in India under the Companies Act, 1956 and Companies Act, 2013, as well as Limited Liability Partnerships (LLPs) having a turnover exceeding Rs.
+Statutory audits are mandatory for all companies registered in India under the Companies Act, 1956 and Companies Act, 2013, as well as Limited Liability Partnerships (LLPs) with a turnover exceeding Rs.
 40 Lakhs or a contribution of Rs.
 25 Lakhs.
 As per Section 139(1) of the Companies Act, 2013 read with Rule 3 of Companies (Audit & Auditors) Rules, 2014, every company must appoint an individual or firm as an auditor.

 At Ahuja & Ahuja, we follow a thorough process while conducting statutory audits, which includes: